microsoft/Windows-driver-samples/general/toaster/toastDrv/README.md

 Before you manually deploy a driver, you must turn on test signing and install a certificate on the target computer.
 You also need to copy the [DevCon](https://docs.microsoft.com/windows-hardware/drivers/devtest/devcon) tool to the target computer.
 For instructions, see [Preparing a Computer for Manual Driver Deployment](https://docs.microsoft.com/windows-hardware/drivers/develop/preparing-a-computer-for-manual-driver-deployment).

-1. Copy all of the files in your driver package to a folder on the target computer (for example, c:\\WdfSimplePackage).
+1. Copy all of the files in your driver package to a folder on the target computer (for example, c:\\wdf_simplePackage).

 1. On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command:

-   `devcon install WdfSimple.inf {b85b7c50-6a01-11d2-b841-00c04fad5171}\\MsToaster`
+   `devcon install wdf_simple.inf {b85b7c50-6a01-11d2-b841-00c04fad5171}\\MsToaster`

 ### View the root enumerated driver in Device Manager